junnedy/mikrotik-opendns/Readme.txt

 DynDNS, Change IP and other 27 more.

-If you're looking for a script that will run on a MikroTik that is not behind a NAT and behind NAT -Behind NAT Network
+If you're looking for a script that will run on a MikroTik that is not behind a NAT and behind NAT -Behind NAT Network.txt
--Not Behind NAT
+-Not Behind NAT.txt

 Current Version